 Knowing who you are making food for plays a massive part when you open one of the best restaurants in Paso Robles, Toronto (where we are) or anywhere around the world.

 The easiest way to listen to customers is to monitor what sells and what doesn’t, but you can also collect data with short surveys when they pay their bills.
 Your customers should not run your business, but they should help shape its future.

 Subtle revisions to the less popular dishes on your menu and strategic additions that complement your staples can make a huge difference.
 While it’s important that your regular customers can always find their favourites, you should always strive to offer something new.

 Play to your strengths

 As an independent, it may feel like you’re just trying to keep up, but there are lots you can do that the bigger restaurants can’t.
-Respond quickly to trends by adding items to your menu, keep your interior fresh and offer deals and discounts whenever it suits you.
+Respond quickly to trends by adding items to your menu, keeping your interior fresh and offering deals and discounts whenever it suits you.

 Another way to gain an edge on your bigger rivals is to open when they don’t.
 Your customers will appreciate consistent hours, but offering opportunities for them to dine when others don’t can help build your community.

 It’s absolutely crucial that the right people are representing you in the restaurant trade.
 Understand what those you hire want to get from the job and help them craft their role.
 This will help your staff feel more invested and drive up standards.